-TPA-1 (a) Any person, as defined in Section 2.60, who proposes to undertake any development, as defined in Mendocino Town Plan Section 2.24, shall obtain a coastal development permit from the County, or an amendment to an existing coastal development permit from the approving authority.

-(b) Where a development is specifically excluded or exempted from this requirement, such person shall obtain a certificate of coastal development permit exclusion or exemption from the County.

-(c) The provisions of Mendocino County Town Zoning Code Chapter 20.736216, Enforcements

-Legal Procedures, and Penalties shall apply in the Town.
+TPA-1 (a) Any person, as defined in Section 2.64, who proposes to undertake any development, as defined in Mendocino Town Plan Section 2.25, shall obtain a coastal development permit from the County, or an amendment to an existing coastal development permit from the approving authority. (b) Where a development is specifically excluded or exempted from this requirement, such person shall obtain a certificate of coastal development permit exclusion or exemption from the County. (c) The provisions of Mendocino Town Zoning Code Chapter 20.736, Enforcement shall apply in the Town.

-TPA-2 Verified notice shall be provided of every application for, public hearing on, and potential County action regarding (a) a coastal development permit, and (b) a coastal development permit exclusion or exemption by (1) posting of at the site in a conspicuous location, (2) first class mail, electronic mail, or personal delivery to all property owners and residents within 300 feet of the perimeter of the Assessor's parcel on which the development is located, excluding any public right-of-way, (3) first class mail, electronic mail, or personal delivery to any person who has in writing has requested notice, (4) first class mail to the Coastal Commission, and (45) posting on the Planning and Building Department web site for pending projects.
+TPA-2 Verified notice shall be provided of every application for, public hearing on, and potential County action regarding (a) a coastal development permit, and (b) a coastal development permit exclusion or exemption by (1) posting at the site in a conspicuous location, (2) first class mail, electronic mail, or personal delivery to all property owners and residents within 300 feet of the perimeter of the Assessor's parcel on which the development is located, excluding any public right-of-way, (3) first class mail, electronic mail, or personal delivery to any person who has in writing has requested notice, (4) first class mail to the Coastal Commission, and (5) posting on the Planning and Building Department web site for pending projects.

-TPA-3 Consistent with Public Resources Code Section 30006, the requirements for verified notice for any application to, public hearing by, or potential action by the Mendocino Historical Review Board pursuant to the Mendocino Historic Preservation District Ordinance shall be (a) conspicuously posted on (1) the lot (pareel) for which the application is made, (2) on at least two other public places in Town, (3) on the Planning and Building Services Department web site, (b) mailed, by first class mail or email, to all property owners within 100 feet of the boundary of the lot (pareel), excluding any road, street, or alley, (c) mailed by first class mail to the Coastal Commission, and (ed) mailed to any person who has requested notice in writing to the Mendocino Historical Review Board or Planning and Building Services Department; provided, that delivery of such notices may be made by other means that reasonably assure that the required noticing is achieved.
+TPA-3 Consistent with Public Resources Code Section 30006, the requirements for verified notice for any application to, public hearing by, or potential action by the Mendocino Historical Review Board pursuant to the Historical Preservation District for Town of Mendocino Ordinance shall be (a) conspicuously posted on (1) the lot for which the application is made, (2) on at least two other public places in Town, (3) on the Planning and Building Services Department web site; (b) mailed, by first class mail or email, to all property owners within 100 feet of the boundary of the lot, excluding any road, street, or alley; (c) mailed by first class mail to the Coastal Commission; and (d) mailed to any person who has requested notice in writing to the Mendocino Historical Review Board or Planning and Building Services Department, provided that delivery of such notices may be made by other means that reasonably assure that the required noticing is achieved.

-TPA-4 The certified Mendocino Town Zoning Ordinance shall incorporates and carryies out the implementation regulations for the certified Town Local Coastal Program provided at Title 14, California Code of Regulation Section 13500 et seq.
+TPA-4 The certified Mendocino Town Zoning Code incorporates and carries out the implementation regulations for the certified Mendocino Town Local Coastal Program provided at Title 14, California Code of Regulation Section 13500 et seq.

-TPA-5 Pursuant to Public Resources Code Section 30603(a), County actions on applications for coastal development permits are appealable to the Coastal Commission where the Mendocino Town Local Coastal Program identifies the for only the following types of developments: as (a) a conditionally permitted use, (b) a major public works project or a major energy facility, and (c) a principal permitted use that is located in one or more of the following geographic areas:
+TPA-5 Pursuant to Public Resources Code Section 30603(a), County actions on applications for coastal development permits are appealable to the Coastal Commission for only the following types of developments: